 Since inception, Trilogy has successfully exploited many of the opportunities afforded by its land base.
 Its success rate reflects the high quality of the Company’s prospect inventory, its undeveloped land base and its producing asset base as well as the technical expertise of Trilogy’s staff.
 The reserve potential of these lands, both developed and undeveloped, is expected to continue to provide Trilogy with low cost reserve additions in the future.

-For the year 2015, Trilogy spent approximately $75.7 million, net of $5.4 million in capital related to projects that were not evaluated as they were disposed of prior to year-end.
-Trilogy booked approximately 3.6 MMBoe and 4.8 MMBoe for total proved and for total proved plus probable reserves respectively.
-Based on the related capital spent during the year, Trilogy’s finding and development costs for the total proved reserves is $21.03/Boe and for the total proved plus probable reserves is $15.77/Boe.
+In 2016, Trilogy spent approximately $74.2 million and booked approximately 5.6 MMBoe and 7.2 MMBoe for total proved and for total proved plus probable reserves respectively for this capital.
+Based on the capital spent during the year, Trilogy’s finding and development costs for the total proved reserves is $13.07/Boe and for the total proved plus probable reserves is $10.31/Boe.

-Finding and development costs including future development capital for 2015 are reported to be $20.13/Boe for total proved reserves and $14.09/Boe for total proved plus probable reserves.
-Inclusive in the calculation of F&D is the increase in future development capital over the prior year ($218.2 and $452.1 million on a proved and proved plus probable basis respectively).
+Finding and development costs including future development capital for 2016 are reported to be $12.65/Boe for total proved reserves and $8.09/Boe for total proved plus probable reserves.

 Finding and development costs for the past 3 years are shown in the table below.

-When calculated over the three-year period ended December 31, 2015, F&D costs were $22.76/Boe for proven reserves and $18.17/Boe for proven plus probable reserves.
+When calculated over the three-year period ended December 31, 2016, F&D costs were $20.76/Boe for total proved reserves and $15.45/Boe for total proved plus probable reserves.
 Calculating finding and development costs over a longer period reduces the effect of spending capital in one year and booking reserves in the following year and reduces the impact of technical revisions.